Monday of the Eighteenth Week in Ordinary Time

 Petition: Lord Jesus, increase my faith.

-1. When Our Efforts Bear Little Fruit: Our mission is to extend Christ’s Kingdom in society.
+- When Our Efforts Bear Little Fruit: Our mission is to extend Christ’s Kingdom in society.
 Each one of us must do so according to his or her state in life.
 At times, however, it may seem that our efforts are not bringing about the desired results.
 We love Christ so much, and yet so many of our family, friends and acquaintances do not know or love him at all.
 We love our country and wish that all our fellow countrymen would discover for themselves the beauty of our Catholic faith.
 We know that in this faith lie all the answers to the fundamental questions and aspirations of the human heart.
 We work hard, we brainstorm initiatives, we join with others, we strive to do our best, and yet, it sometimes seems that others are not hearing Christ’s message.
 What is wrong?
 What more can we do?
 Our Lord himself experienced sadness, as we read in this Gospel, and even took some time away, in a deserted place, to be alone with his Father and the Holy Spirit.

 Conversation with Christ: Once again, Lord, you show us your goodness and kindness.
 The apostles turned to you and poured out their hearts.
 And you answered their prayers, giving them fruits beyond all measure.
 Lord, I want to pray as they prayed.
 I want to do what you ask as they did, in faith and love.